 Where did you get your statistics from?

-So did you speak to any ISIS combatants personally?
+So, did you speak to any ISIS combatants personally?

 Yes—and, again, I became fortunate.
-ISIS did force net providers at hand over the private facts of all their customers in the city so they could monitor all and sundry’s hobbies.
-But I had a chum who clearly owned an internet provider.
+ISIS did force net providers to hand over the private facts of all their customers in the city so they could monitor all and sundry’s hobbies.
+But I had a chum who owned an internet provider.
 I paid him to double my net connection so he would not pass on my information.

 How did all this affect you, in my opinion?